downtown peninsula

 The Milan Museum: This series of buildings across the street from the Edison birthplace commemorates the town’s days as a major port on the Milan Canal as well as its favorite son.
 Along with a replica blacksmith shop and a smaller working replica of a machine shop, the museum also features a large display of dolls and galleries dedicated to folk art.
 The Galpin Galleries include samples of glass made in northwest Ohio.
 10 N. Edison Dr., Milan 44846, 419/499-2968, milanhistory.org

 Milan Wine Post: This spot serves as a hub of activity on Milan’s town square.
-The small bar offers wine and craft beer to enjoy on-site or to go, as well as small plates of lighter fare.
-Manager Tara Kluding says sandwiches and other specials are offered during events such as the weekly summer car cruises.
-“We’re working on adding more food,” she says.
-“We’re trying to mix it up.”
-1 N. Main St., Milan 44846, 419/499-0235, facebook.com/milanwinepost
+The small bar offers wine and craft beer to enjoy on-site or to go, as well as as a small menu that spans cheese plates and baked pretzels to cranberry chicken salad and a ham and Swiss croissant 1 N. Main St., Milan 44846, 419/499-0235, themilanwinepost.com

 Culinary Vegetable Institute: As its name implies, this place puts veggies — many grown nearby at The Chef’s Garden in Huron — front and center.
-“We’re not vegetarian, but we show how many ways vegetables can be used,” says director Marcie Barker.
+“We’re not vegetarian, but we show how many ways vegetables can be used,” former director Marcie Barker said in 2017.
 In addition to being available to rent for corporate events and parties, the institute offers cooking workshops that showcase how to use various vegetables.
 A recent one focusing on carrots shared how to use the taproot 24 different ways.
 12304 Mudbrook Rd., Milan 44846, 419/499-7500, culinaryvegetableinstitute.com

 Jim's Pizza Box in Milan